Would you like to view this website in another language?

 • Shifting a small portion of pay into variable components creates budget room when volumes dip.

-• Fixed pay anchors ethics and reduces pressure to game metrics.
-The balance is the critical component.
+• Fixed pay anchors ethics and reduces pressure to game metrics—the balance is critical.

 Budget impact by structure